Andy-set-studio/personal-site-hylia/src/pages/uses.md

 I use [VS Code](https://code.visualstudio.com/) and/or [Sublime Merge](https://www.sublimemerge.com/) if things get a bit hairy.
 I also like to have a go with [Sublime Text](https://www.sublimetext.com/) sometimes, for old times sake.

+I use [IA Writer](https://ia.net/writer) for writing nearly all content.
+It’s a super good, focused writing tool.

 ## Computer stuff

 I have a [2019 16” MacBook Pro](https://www.apple.com/uk/macbook-pro-16/) with an 8 core i9 processor, 1TB SSD drive and 32GB of RAM.
 It’s by far the best Mac I’ve ever had and I’ve been a Mac user since the original weird coloured iMacs!